grafana/writers-toolkit/docs/sources/writing-guide/contribute-documentation/index.md

 > **Note:** You can only edit a topic that is part of the latest release of documentation.

-## Before you begin
+### Before you begin

 - Create a [GitHub](https://www.github.com) account.

 **To edit a topic:**

 1. From a topic on the documentation website, click **Edit this page** (pencil icon).
-2. Enter your changes.
+1. Enter your changes.
-3. Change the branch name, if required.
+1. Change the branch name, if required.
    The branch name is auto-populated.

-4. Click **Propose changes**.
+1. Click **Propose changes**.

    A PR is created and then goes through the PR review and approval workflow.

+## Develop a new topic

+If you want to develop a new topic from scratch, you can create a documentation plan and collaborate with a member of the technical writing team.
+According to the book [_Docs for Developers_](https://docsfordevelopers.com/), a documentation plan is a _flexible outline_ for anticipating where the writing process will lead you.

+Your documentation plan helps you to:

+- Identify existing information gaps, and explain how you will fill them.
+- Get feedback from users and stakeholders before the writing process begins.
+- Consider different approaches you might take, and decide on one of them.

 ## Testing